adrianblakey/slot-car-ecom/README.md

 When the duty cycle is close to 100%, the energized phases spend most of the time in the driving state (connected to opposite polarities) giving 0% braking.
 When duty cycle is close to 0%, the energized phases spend most of the time in the braking state (connected to ground) yielding a rough equivalent of 66% drag brake force.
 Deadtime obviously slightly reduces running brake by introducing an unconnected gap between transitions from driving to braking.

-So with the default 75% drag brake the transition from running brake to drag brake is already quite smooth.
+So with a default 75% drag brake setting the transition from running brake to drag brake is quite smooth.

 But if you need a more abrupt brake, higher than 75%, try setting it, it won't be smooth.